Spring is Coming

 You might have heard that memory foam can sometimes make foot problems worse, and there’s some truth to that—if you’re using the wrong kind.
 A common myth is that any soft, squishy insole is good for your feet.
 However, a simple memory foam slab without any structure can actually be detrimental.
 If you have an alignment issue like flat feet, a basic memory foam insole will just mold to your foot’s incorrect shape, offering no real correction or support.
 This can lead to uneven pressure and strain.
 Aetrex helps to solve this problem by combining its premium memory foam with a supportive, strategically shaped shell.
 This design gives you the best of both worlds: the plush comfort of memory foam plus the essential arch support needed to promote proper alignment and relieve pain.
 You can find the right support for your foot type with the Orthotic Finder.

-Our Top Picks: The Best Insoles for All-Day Comfort
+The Best Memory Foam Insoles for All-Day Comfort

 When it comes to finding relief and staying comfortable on your feet, not all insoles are created equal.
 We've looked at what's out there, and here’s a breakdown of our top choices to help you make the best decision for your feet.